Service update: Sunshine and Showers groups have resumed meeting face-to-face.

 The group facilitators are likely to have gained counselling qualifications or have had group facilitation/listening skills training.
 However we are not primarily about “therapy” or “self-help”, but rather consideration, understanding, mutual respect and support.
 Sometimes, through participation in the group, it becomes apparent to an individual that he/she would benefit from one-to-one counselling and where possible we will signpost you to local counselling services.

-- arriving on time and staying for the whole session
+- Please arrive on time and stay for the whole session

-- not using alcohol or recreational drugs before attending the session.
+- Do not use any recreational drugs or alcohol before attending a session

 How do I refer a client to Sunshine and Showers?

 People can refer themselves into the service.
-Please ask them to give us a call on 01252 815652 or e-mail email@example.com.
+Please ask them to complete a referral form, give us a call on 01252 815652 or e-mail email@example.com.
 If you would like some copies of our publicity to hand out, do get in contact with us.

 Can I refer people with other mental health conditions into this service?